Hashim Ahmadzadeh: Biography

 Ahmadzadeh was born in eastern Kurdistan in 1961.
 He got his Bachelor degree in English from Zahedan University in 1985.
-Afterwards he left Iran and settled in Sweden, where he received his Bachelor degree in political sciences in Uppsala University.
+Afterwards he left Iran and settled in Sweden, where he received his bachelor's degree in political sciences in Uppsala University.
 In 1996 he got his Master's degree in the same department and in 2003 he finished his PhD. he has been living in England since 2005.
 He is married and has two children.

 Career

 Ahmadzadeh teaches at the Institute of Arabic and Islamic Studies (IAIS).
 Furthermore, he is one of the founding members of the new MA in Kurdish studies which was established in 2006 in the University of Exeter, as well as supervising doctoral students of Kurdish studies.